lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-linux-create-upload-vhd-oracle.md

 15. Click **Action -> Shut Down** in Hyper-V Manager.
 Your Linux VHD is now ready to be uploaded to Azure.

+## Next steps
+You're now ready to use your Oracle Linux .vhd to create new virtual machines in Azure.
+If this is the first time that you're uploading the .vhd file to Azure, see steps 2 and 3 in [Creating and uploading a virtual hard disk that contains the Linux operating system](/documentation/articles/virtual-machines-linux-classic-create-upload-vhd/).